Mesh Parts – Importing Models

 This article summarizes how to upload meshes to Roblox from models created in Autodesk Maya, Blender, etc.

-The easiest way to upload meshes is through the Import button at the bottom of the Game Explorer window (View tab → Game Explorer).
+The easiest way to upload meshes is through the Import button of the Asset Manager window (View tab → Asset Manager).

-Upon completion, this will create one or more mesh assets in the Meshes tree:
+Upon completion, this will create one or more mesh assets in the Meshes folder:

 - If any child mesh contains more than 5000 polygons, the parent mesh will be rejected.

 - If a parent mesh contains more than 50 child meshes, all children meshes will be rejected.

 To insert a mesh into your game, right-click it and select Insert.
 Alternatively, if the mesh contains location data, you may preserve it upon insertion by selecting Insert With Location.

 A mesh file can define a path to a texture for a mesh.
 If this is set and the path is valid, the texture will automatically be applied when the mesh is inserted.